 Student whose parents died of heart attacks has CPR idea

-The Daily Herald reports Kennedy Hall’s idea is to create a device that fits over the nose and mouth and do artificial breaths for a person.
+Kennedy Hall’s idea is to create a device that fits over a person’s nose and mouth and do artificial breaths for a person, the Daily Herald in Provo reports.

-Hall says many people have a basic idea of how to give CPR, but don’t know exactly how to do it.

-She says a machine like she’s envisioning might have helped her parents.
+Hall said a machine like she’s envisioning might have helped her parents, who died after a lack of oxygen caused brain damage.

+“Many people have the basic idea of CPR, but don’t know what they are doing,” Hall said.

+She said her parents’ deaths made her hyper aware of what’s going on around her and prompted her to think about ideas to help others.

 Hall is a senior at Cedar Valley High School in Eagle Mountain.
 She was chosen as the school’s nominee for the Career and Technical Education Presidential Scholarship Award.